GreatPlainsNetwork/gp-engine-docs/docs/index.md

 - [x] Procurement Process
 - [x] [Receive Hardware](node-configuration.md)
 - [x] Pre-Install Hardware
-    - [ ] Acquire site-specific configurations
+    - [x] Acquire site-specific configurations
-- [ ] Send servers to final sites
+- [x] Send servers to final sites
-- [ ] Site trainings
+- [x] (Ongoing) Site trainings

 ## Trainings

 - University of Nebraska-Lincoln: January 18th, 2024
+- University of South Dakota: March 26-27, 2025

 ## Requirements for Deployment

 The GP-ENGINE nodes are added to the [National Research Platforms's](https://nationalresearchplatform.org/) (NRP) Nautilus kubernetes.
-The NRP has their own [requirements](https://docs.nationalresearchplatform.org/admindocs/participating/new-contributor-guide/) for nodes found on their documentation.
+The NRP has their own [requirements](https://nrp.ai/documentation/admindocs/participating/new-contributor-guide/) for nodes found on their documentation.
 The requirements can be summarized as:

 - Incoming and outgoing connections without firewalls.
 The GP-Engine node should be in the site's [Science DMZ](https://fasterdata.es.net/science-dmz/).
 - IPMI access to the node.
 We can work with jump hosts, if necessary.
 Otherwise, an ACL on a switch would be fine.